ASTM D1275 Standard Test Method for Corrosive Sulfur in Electrical Insulating Liquids

 ASTM D1275 Common Challenges and Troubleshooting

-There may be some false positives because of substandard specimen preparation, specimen contamination, or lack of sufficient temperature control.
-To obtain precise results, prepare fresh metal strips, test cells, and clean ovens to be calibrated.
-The three- or four-finger test can contaminate the specimen with oils that affect surface inspection.
+It may also give some false positives due to poor preparation of the specimen, contamination of the specimen, or insufficient control of temperature.
+The fresh metal strips, test cells, and clean ovens should be prepared to be calibrated to acquire accurate results.
+The three or four-finger test may contaminate the specimen with oils that interfere with surface examination.

 Related